-Since 1986, RSG has grown from a small shop in Vermont to a company of over 100 employee-owners with a national reputation and footprint.
-All the while, staying true to the commitment to applying scientifically rigorous methods and fostering an engaging workplace to make a positive impact on the world.
+Since 1986, RSG has grown from a small shop in Vermont to a company of over 80 employee-owners with a national reputation and footprint.
+All the while, staying true to the commitment to applying scientifically rigorous methods and fostering an engaging workplace to shape a successful future.
 Take a spin through our milestones from the last three+ decades.

 For the third consecutive year, the Great Place to Work® Institute recognized RSG as a 'Great Place to Work.'
 The process includes confidential surveying of employees to rate their employers on benefits and culture—ranging from professional development to overall company atmosphere.
 Companies are then reviewed based on six criteria assessed through the Great Place to Work® Trust Index Survey©.